StefanMocek/exlabs-recruitment-task/README.md

 Builds the application.
 Runs the application tests.
 If all tests pass successfully, the application is considered valid.
-If the application is valid, a deployment artifact is created.

 Please note that in this case, the focus is on testing the application, and the deployment step is not included in the provided 'deploy.yml' file - it is done in second app.